-1. Prioritize Adventure
+1. Prioritize an Adventurous Life

 Is that expensive dinner, concert ticket or [insert thing you don’t really need] more important than your dream trip?

-Is going out drinking worth being hung over on the one day you have open for that hike you’ve wanted to do?
+Is going out drinking worth being hungover on the one day you have open for that hike you’ve wanted to do?

 Is that new season on Netflix, more enjoyable than a weekend road trip to a new place?

-Depending on your situation, you may be able to do all these things and still have the time and money to travel, hike and explore.
+Depending on your situation, you may be able to do all these things and still have the time and money to travel, hike, and explore.
 But we don’t.
-So we make a conscious effort to prioritize the things in life we enjoy the most!
-If you are like us and rely on weekends, holidays and vacation time to go adventuring, having your priorities straight is key.
+So, we make a conscious effort to prioritize the things in life we enjoy the most!
+If you are like us and rely on weekends, holidays, and vacation time to go adventuring, having your priorities straight is key.

 2. Save.
 Save.
 Save.